leswright1977/PySpectrometer2/README.md

 The hyperpixel displays consume all of the GPIO on the Pi, however buttons could easily be provided if they talk HID.

-DSI displays could be used, however seeimingly that would require the user roll back to legacy camera support!
+DSI displays could be used, however seemingly that might require the user roll back to legacy camera support!

 HDMI displays can be used, and this would free up all the GPIO.